DescendingBlade/Mobile-Development-Application-Project/RecyclerView/README.md

-School University Lab 5 - Kotlin with RecyclerView
+University Lab 5 - Kotlin with RecyclerView